What kind of ‘Fixer Upper’ ROI is possible when we’re your Portfolio Brokerage Mentor?

 The results are in …2015

-So what can one actually expect when they purchase an ‘in-place’ real estate investment ?
+So what can one actually expect when they purchase an ‘in-place’ real Image1estate investment ?
 Well here are actual numbers of the highest and lowest producing properties that we’ve set up and mange for active client portfolios.

 Clients, request a copy of the below spreadsheet to compare your investments against each other – it will assist in planning ‘which to keep’ vs ‘which to cut loose’.
 (Non-clients: available for a small fee) Installation and customization available from site or remotely.